• Skip to primary navigation

 Tip #6: Make homemade stock

-• Making your own stock is one of the best ways to use up bunches of leftover herbs, along with vegetables approaching the end of their shelf-life.
+• Making your own stock is one of the best ways to use up bunches of leftover herbs like parsley and thyme, along with vegetables approaching the end of their shelf-life.

 • Stock is incredibly simple to make, it’s a one pot recipe and I promise you can’t beat the flavor of homemade stock!